 What is HEALTH?

-As per the World Health Organisation, HEALTH is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+As per the World Health Organisation, health is a state of complete mental, physical and social well-being and not merely the absence of disease or infirmity.

 Social Health can be corrected by building social relationships, getting enough time for oneself, reducing time spent on social media etc.

 Mental Health, Physical Health and Social Health are interrelated.
-For example, getting enough sleep, avoiding alcohol & tobacco, taking a massage, cutting down on sugar etc. have both, Mental and Physical advantages.
-We are HEALTHY if all the aspects of HEALTH are fine.
+For example, getting enough sleep, avoiding alcohol & tobacco, taking a massage, cutting down on sugar etc. have both, Mental and Physical Health advantages.
+We are healthy if all the aspects of health are okay.

 One is either HEALTHY or UNHEALTHY and cannot be HEALTHIER than someone.